ChenLu-china/Real-Time-Rendering/util/README.md

         <li>In-Scattering：Imagine that we have a light emitted by a light source traveling through the volume that must happen absorption follow beer law, we need to know how many intensity remain after absorption coefficient.
     </ul>
 </div>

+Supplementry:
+The content I mentioned above that some keywords followed the color finally obtain as a viewer, somehow, the energy of light has decrease when it travels to volume, which include out-scattering.
+Out-Scattering: This causes light that's not traveling towards the eye.

 ```bash
 float light_intensity = 10;